 As a first-time mother, I remember sitting in my dark bedroom bouncing my colicky newborn to sleep on a yoga ball and feeling like I’d never be able to re-enter the world and that no one could possibly understand what I was going through.

 You might feel very connected to your baby (or maybe you don’t), but you feel completely detached from everyone and everything else.

 I felt alone because no one talked about it.
 All I ever heard were stories of new motherhood and how incredible and amazing it was.
 All people said were how in love with their babies they were.
 I loved my baby, too, but learning how to be his mother was truly tough.
 I missed my life, and mostly, I missed myself.

 It’s something we all experience—either in fleeting little moments of reflection during a chaotic day or later on when everyone is asleep and we’re still wide awake Googling random kid-stuff on our phones late into the night.

 I missed my life, and mostly, I missed myself.

 We don’t often say it, but what we’re searching for often has nothing to do with “best kids’ shoes” or “how do you know if a baby’s sick?”
 What we’re really searching for is to feel less alone.
 What we’re really looking for is the sisterhood of motherhood.

-In the spirit of starting an open and honest conversation, we asked other moms how loneliness has impacted their parenthood.
-Can you relate?
-Let us know in the comments.
+In the spirit of starting an open and honest conversation, we asked other moms how loneliness has impacted their parenthood—here’s what they said.

 “I tend to be slow to form friendships to begin with, but moving during my third trimester with an almost-one-year-old-old has me feeling rather alone.
-My nuclear family – husband, baby, two cats – are my world, and while I am content and grateful to an extent, I sure do wish for more and deeper connections.”
+My nuclear family—husband, baby, two cats—are my world, and while I am content and grateful to an extent, I sure do wish for more and deeper connections.” —Lauren K.